madisonwong210/google-homepage/README.md

 # Google Homepage

-Welcome to my first web development project where I deconstructed and rebuilt the Google homepage to get more comfortable with HTML and CSS!
+Welcome to my first web development project where I recreated the Google homepage with HTML and CSS!